 Tallahassee, Fla. – Farmers and forest landowners in four Florida Panhandle counties can begin applying today for additional Hurricane Sally assistance through the USDA’s Farm Service Agency (FSA).
 Enrollment for the Emergency Conservation Program (ECP)… Read More

 There is possibly no more ubiquitous plant in the Florida woods than gallberry (Ilex glabra).
-One of at least ten native holly species found in wetlands and uplands throughout the state, it is a relatively unremarkable shrub except… Read More
+One of at least ten native holly species found in wetlands and uplands throughout the state, it is a relatively… Read More

 The University of Florida Vegetable Gardening Guide is a wonderful resource for those who are getting started gardening and growing some edible plants.
-As you look through the publication, you will see a chart for the different portions… Read More
+As you look through the publication, you will see a chart for… Read More

 Moranga squash is an easy squash for the North Florida Garden when given room to grow and time to develop.
 Learn some basics with UF IFAS Extension’s Garden to Table series in Escambia County.